withastro/astro/docs/src/pages/installation.md

 ### Install Astro

 Following the instructions above, you should have a directory with a single `package.json` file inside of it.
-You can now setup Astro inside your project.
+You can now set up Astro inside your project.

 ```bash
 npm install astro